-More information about the PGT's property guardian services is available in our Child and Youth Guardianship Services Reports, found on our website's Reports and publications page.
+More information about the PGT's property guardian services is available in our Child and Youth Guardianship Services Reports at www.trustee.bc.ca/reports-and-publications.

 Our accountability

 To the PGT, accountability means taking responsibility for our actions and decisions.
 We are accountable to clients, the provincial government, the legislature, our service partners and the public through: